dack91/octet/octet/src/examples/example_invaderers/README.md

   }
   ```
 * Self Defense: Destroy bombs with missiles
-  * I modified *move_missiles()* to iterate through bomb sprites and check for colisions in addition to the
+  * I modified *move_missiles()* to iterate through bomb sprites and check for collisions in addition to the
-  existing checks if the missile collided with any active invader sprites or any of the damagable walls
+  existing checks if the missile collided with any active invader sprites or any of the damageable walls
   implemented and described earlier.
-This modification finilizes the three methods the player can use to
+This modification finalizes the three methods the player can use to
   avoid being hit by invader bombs: take cover behind temporary walls, dodge the attack with four directional
   movement, and shoot a missile at the bomb to destroy both projectiles.
   * I also initiated bombs closer to the player in order to fix bug which allowed a player to hide underneath